 - Encourages high ethical standards within the entomological community.

-ESA has over 6,000 members who are affiliated with educational institutions, health agencies, private industry, and government.
+ESA has more than 7,000 members who are affiliated with educational institutions, health agencies, private industry, and government.
 Members are researchers, teachers, extension service personnel, administrators, marketing representatives, research technicians, consultants, students, and hobbyists.

 No. Not all of our members are entomologists, but for most, insects or related arthropods play an important role in their work or interests.
 Many members may consider themselves to be biologists, ecologists, agronomists, botanists, molecular biochemists, farmers, biometeorologists, zoologists, or pest control operators.